Indonesia: Raja Ampat + Bali - March 2012

 Cedric makes mini-mantas in triangle-folded paper towels, with a toothpick piqued in it.
 Americans love it.
 Me too.

-We'll love it even more when we see the real mantas...
-Not at all "paper napkin" size, even they don't fit in the picture frame !!!
+We will love even more when we will see the real mantas...
+Not at all format "paper napkin", even that they do not hold in the frame of the photos!

 In short, the atmosphere is good.
-The palanquées are small groups of four.
-Miyo is shooting underwater like me.
-We drink at the Bintang, the Indonesian beer, in the evening.
-The staff of the boat is very caring.
+The groups are small (4 people).
+Miyo takes pictures underwater, like me.
+We drink Bintang, the Indonesian beer, in the evening.
+The staff of the boat is very careful.
 Everything is perfect.

 And most importantly, the dives are great.
 Raja Ampat now ranks number 1 in my top 3 Asian sites, ahead of Komodo and Sipadan ...